Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-05.md

 const a = new Date(1965, 8, 26)
 const b = new Date()
 const c = new Date(b - a)
-console.log(c / 1000 / 60 / 60 / 24 / 365.25)
+// Calculate the year mathematically console.log(c / 1000 / 60 / 60 / 24 / 365.25)
 // 55.12536939092326

+// Get the numeric year
 console.log(b.getFullYear() - a.getFullYear())
 // 55
 ```